1937 in the Spanish Civil War: July–September

 The International Brigades (IBs) under General Lister launch an offensive at Brunete, 25 km west of Madrid, to lift the siege of Madrid and to draw some pressure off of the Basque army in the north.
-The Republic launches this attack with their best troops and equipment: around 50,000 men of four IBs (mostly the divisions of generals Lister, Kleber and Campesino), 100 modern Russian tanks and 100 Russian planes (about half the Republican air force).
-The armament of the soldiers themselves is poor: they are supplied with machine guns, grenades and artillery dating from World War I.
+The Republic launches this attack with their best troops and equipment: around 50,000 men of four IBs (mostly the divisions of generals Lister, Kleber, and Campesino), 100 modern Soviet tanks and 100 Soviet planes (about half the Republican air force).
+The armament of the soldiers themselves is poor: they are supplied with machine guns, grenades, and artillery dating from World War I.